-Do not use this medication if you are allergic to amoxapine, or if you have recently had a heart attack.
+You should not use amoxapine if you are allergic to it, or if you have recently had a heart attack.

-Do not use amoxapine if you have used an MAO inhibitor such as isocarboxazid (Marplan), phenelzine (Nardil), rasagiline (Azilect), selegiline (Eldepryl, Emsam), or tranylcypromine (Parnate) within the past 14 days.
-Serious, life-threatening side effects can occur if you take amoxapine before the MAO inhibitor has cleared from your body.
+Do not use amoxapine if you have used an MAO inhibitor such as furazolidone (Furoxone), isocarboxazid (Marplan), phenelzine (Nardil), rasagiline (Azilect), selegiline (Eldepryl, Emsam, Zelapar), or tranylcypromine (Parnate) in the last 14 days.
+A dangerous drug interaction could occur, leading to serious side effects.

 - heart disease;